programarivm/jordi-csv/README.md

 #### 2.1.
 Parameters

-**file name**&nbsp;The CSV file name with the .csv extension.
+**file name**&nbsp;The CSV file name with the .csv extension, for example `stock.csv`.
 The file needs to be located in the `files` folder.

-**table name**&nbsp;This is the name of the table where the data will be dumped.
-The program automatically creates the table for you.
+**table name**&nbsp;This is the name of the table where the data will be dumped, for example `foobar`.
+The program will automatically create the table for you.

 **mode** `a` is for appending CSV rows to an existing table, and `w` is for writing CSV rows.